RolloutHQ/email-demo/README.md

 # Email Demo

-This project is the starting point for the Rollout email demo.
-It reuses the Smart List demo scaffolding so we have a Sinatra backend that can mint Rollout tokens and a React (Vite) frontend that already knows how to mount the Rollout Link UI.
-We will trim and customize it for the email experience next.
+This project is a minimal Rollout Universal Email demo.
+It provides a tiny Sinatra backend to mint Rollout tokens and a React (Vite) frontend that mounts the Rollout Link UI and demonstrates reading an inbox and replying in-thread via the Universal Email API.

 ## Project Layout

-- `backend/` – Sinatra API service with a couple of placeholder endpoints
+- `backend/` – Sinatra API service that mints tokens for the frontend
 - `frontend/` – React app bootstrapped with Vite and configured to proxy API calls to the backend during development
 - `backend/.env.example` – template for environment variables required to talk to Rollout